-The College's number one capital project priority is the 44-year-old Dale A. Lyons Building which houses our theater, art labs and gallery, and a significant number of classrooms.
+The College's number one capital project priority is academic core of the 45-year-old Dale A. Lyons Building which houses our theater, art labs and gallery, and a significant number of classrooms.
 The renovation will enhance the College's capacity and ability to provide students with improved, quality instruction in many of the College's Associates in Arts offerings.
-An estimate of the costs required to make the needed improvements to this building is currently estimated to be \$12 Million.
-SMC has prepared a Capital Outlay Major Project Request for 2024 for this project.
+An estimate of the costs required to make the needed improvements to this building is currently estimated to be \$10 Million.
+SMC has prepared a Capital Outlay Major Project Request for 2025 for this project.